mpalash/aliakbarmehta/_pages/cv.md

 ## Publication and Text

-(upcoming) **To Not Wait for the Archive**, Visual Culture and Contemporary Art Journal #5, edited by Saara Mehbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2018
+(upcoming) **To Not Wait for the Archive**, Visual Culture and Contemporary Art Journal #5, (ed.)
+Saara Mehbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2018

-**Colours of Violence**, AROOP Journal, edited by Nancy Adajania, published by Raza Foundation, New Delhi, 2018
+**Colours of Violence**, AROOP Journal, (ed.)
+Nancy Adajania, published by Raza Foundation, New Delhi, 2018

-**Cyber Archive: Archiving as a sustainable counter-hegemonic practice**, Hakara Journal, 2018
+**Cyber Archive: Archiving as a sustainable counter-hegemonic practice**, Hakara Journal, (ed.)
+Ashutosh Poddar and Noopur Desai, 2018

 **Cyber Archive: Being and Doing Knowledge**, Aalto University, 2018